SAP-archive/cloud-s4-sdk-pipeline-docker/README.md

 Currently, there are no known issues.

 ## How to obtain support
-If you need any support, have any question or have found a bug, please report it as issue in the repository.
+If you need any support, have any question or have found a bug, please report it as an issue in the repository.

 ## License
 Copyright (c) 2017-2018 SAP SE or an SAP affiliate company.
 All rights reserved.